 10. Ticwatch 2 ($2,085,491)

-A candidate for smartwatch bargain of the year, the TicWatch 2 has convinced almost 10,000 backers on Kickstarter to pledge their money for the second generation Android smartwatch.
+A candidate for smartwatch bargain of 2016, the TicWatch 2 convinced almost 10, 000 backers on Kickstarter to pledge their money for the second generation Android smartwatch.

 Jam packed with features, it includes a 1.4-inch AMOLED screen with a 400 x 400 resolution, built-in GPS and a dual LED optical heart rate sensor.
 Running on the company's own Ticwear 4.0 operating system, it also introduces the ability to control the watch by swiping on the bezel.
-This is definitely one to keep an eye on.
+We found it to be an impressive all-rounder in our review though the fitness features are still being worked out.

 9. Sense ($2,410,741)